PhantomDraft/phantomdraft.github.io/content/en/page/privacy-policy.md

 - Email address
 - IP address

 Disqus may also rely on third-party services for additional features.
-For more information, please refer to [Disqus's Privacy Policy](https://help.disqus.com/en/articles/1717103-disqus-privacy-policy).
+For more information, please refer to <a href="https://help.disqus.com/en/articles/1717103-disqus-privacy-policy" rel="nofollow" target="_blank">Disqus's Privacy Policy</a>.

 ### 1.3.
 Cookies